Directed by Zack Snyder

 After this strong start we fast-forward 33 years.
 The El’s offspring is now on Earth, laying low and doing odd jobs, helping people and exploring his “special gifts”.
 His childhood with kindly Kansas farming folk (Kevin Costner and Diane Lane, both bringing a lot of warmth to the story) is seen largely in flashback, which really works to shake up the chronology and make a familiar story more compelling.
 In the present intrepid reporter Lois Lane (Amy Adams) is onto the trail of our mysterious, itinerant hero, and it isn’t long before Zod and his henchpeople show up looking for him, too.

-But by the final reel, my enthusiasm had wained considerably.
+But, by the final reel, my enthusiasm wanes considerably.
 And that’s not to say I didn’t enjoy myself quite a bit at Man of Steel.
 It is a genuine event movie, and if you like the superhero genre it’s very much worth seeing.
 It’s just missing some key ingredients to make it a classic.

 I wasn’t surprised by the tone of the film being so much darker and less fun than the Richard Donner original or its sequels.
-Purists may disagree, but I see a certain moodiness is a requirement in our post 9/11 age if you’re even going to have a shot at making Superman relevant to audiences.
+Purists may disagree, but I see a certain moodiness is a requirement in our post 9/11 age if you’re even going to have a shot at making Superman relevant.

 But, at the same time, Snyder bashing us over the head with the tragic Christ figure stuff is a bit much.
 OK, we know he’s 33.
 OK, he’s floating in space with his arms out in the crucifixion pose.
 OK, Clark’s framed by an image of JC on a stained glass window.
 There were audible titters in the audience I saw the film with during that scene.